Artezaru/pyzernike/README.md

 where `n` is the radial order, `m` is the azimuthal frequency, `\rho` is the normalized radial coordinate (`\rho` in [0, 1]) and `\theta` is the azimuthal angle.

+All input arrays are automatically converted to ``numpy.float64`` so that every calculation is performed in double‑precision, guaranteeing numerical stability throughout the library.

 ## Usage

 ```python